Namanl2001/me/content/posts/202310-kubecon-china-talk.md

 # What's the plan moving forward?

-Our plans should always be private, but as a hint, I’m planning to attend and speak at more such conferences in the future;) Writing a blog on my entire experience during this conference is also on my TODO :spiral_notepad:
+Our plans should always be private, but as a hint, I’m planning to attend and speak at more such conferences in the future ;) Writing a blog on my entire experience during this conference is also on my TODO :spiral_notepad:

 Xièxiè (pronounced Shi-Shi, Thank you in Chinese)